elixir-ecto/ecto/guides/Getting Started.md

   hostname: "localhost"
 ```

-**NOTE**: Your PostgreSQL database may be setup to not require a username and password.
+**NOTE**: Your PostgreSQL database may be setup to

+ - not require a username and password.
 If the above configuration doesn't work, try removing the username and password fields, or setting them both to "postgres".
+ - be running on a non-standard port.
+The default port is `5432`.
+You can specify your specific port by adding it to the config: e.g. `port: 15432`.

 This piece of configuration configures how Ecto will connect to our database, called "friends".
 Specifically, it configures a "repo".
 More information about [Ecto.Repo can be found in its documentation](https://hexdocs.pm/ecto/Ecto.Repo.html).